aicb-ZhangLabs/Venus/README.md

 ```

 ## Running with test data
 There are two main modules in Venus: Detection and Integration.
 However, one would need to create mapping indices first prior to running these two modules.
-The detailed steps to do so is detailed below:
+The detailed steps to do so is stated below:
 - Creating Index [[link]](src/module-index/module-index.md)
 - Detection Module [[link]](src/module-detection/module-detection.md)
 - Integration Module [[link]](src/module-integration/module-integration.md)

+The expected outputs are given in the 'test_output' directory of the repository.